lenknerd/HomePage1/README.md

 For each post include an identically-named .js with instance of the PostInfo corresponding.
 Can read it in gulp.

+Also, for each post, an identically-named folder with supporting files (mostly img).
+These can copy to the /img or other root dir for serve, but should be divided up in dev.

+### Header Image and Text from JS

+Instead of hard-coded image source and text in the header, should load from js objects defined per post or page.
+Order matters here... probably define js objects ahead of header insert.

 ### Write PostProcessor

 As part of gulp tasks, server JS to;